boobo94/boobo94.github.io/_posts/2021-05-22-tools-analyzing-competition.md

 ---
 title:  Tools for Analyzing Your Competition
-summary: Before to knwo where your business stands, you should look at market and your competition.
+summary: Before to know where your business stands, you should look at market and your competition.
 You need to know what marketing tactics and strategies are working for your audience, what traffic the competition has and how they position.
 categories: startup resources
 tags: startup competition analysis seo
 date: 2021-05-22 09:09:09 +0000